DataStream101/blog/_posts/2019-10-15-the-anova-a-quick-overview.md

 The final step is to assess whether ANOVA Assumptions are validated or not.
 This can be achieved by analyzing residuals' distribution.
 {: style="text-align: justify;"}

-Further details about assessing linear model assumptions validation can be found [here] **INSERT LINK article about linear model assumptions**
+Further details about assessing assumptions validation can be found [here](https://datastream101.github.io/blog/linear-models-assumptions/)
 {: style="text-align: justify;"}